TaitoUnited/taito-cli/README.md

 4. For autocompletion support see [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).

 > NOTE: On Windows you can use the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) to get all the benefits of taito-cli.
-However, for basic usage you can alternatively use the `taito.bat` instead of `taito` bash script.
+For basic usage, however, you may alternatively try to use the `taito.bat` instead of `taito` bash script.

 ## Upgrading